wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 2. Start the **PlantsByWebSphere** application database

     The PlantsByWebShere application database runs in a local docker container.
-Usethe command below to start the database.
+Use the command below to start the database.

         docker start db2_demo_data